 Behavioral health providers assist people with a variety of mental health and substance use needs, in settings from prevention programs to community-based and inpatient treatment programs.
 Behavioral health providers can also work with primary care teams to facilitate healthy behaviors, address behaviors associated with health risk and improve pain management by focusing on non-drug coping strategies.

-The University of Michigan’s Behavioral Health Workforce Research Center provides a comprehensive report on scopes of practice for 10 behavioral health providers.
-In addition to the report, the center has developed an interactive map of scopes of practice for behavioral health providers across states.
+The University of Michigan’s Behavioral Health Workforce Research Center provides a comprehensive report (2017) on scopes of practice for 10 behavioral health providers.
+In addition to the report, the center developed an interactive 50-state map outlining scope of practice requirements for the behavioral health workforce for all 50 states.

-According to the American Association of Nurse Practitioners, nurse practitioners have provided primary, acute and specialty health care to patients of all ages for the past 50 years.
-As of August 2020, there are more than 290,000 licensed nurse practitioners in the U.S. Nurse practitioners assess patients, order and interpret diagnostic tests, make diagnoses, initiate and manage treatment plans—including prescribing medications.
+According to the American Association of Advanced Practice Registered Nurses, nurse practitioners have provided primary, acute and specialty health care to patients of all ages for the past 50 years.
+As of November 2022, there are more than 355,000 licensed nurse practitioners in the U.S. Nurse practitioners assess patients, order and interpret diagnostic tests, make diagnoses, initiate and manage treatment plans—including prescribing medications.
 Nurse practitioners blend clinical experience in diagnosing and treating health conditions with an added emphasis on health promotion, disease prevention and health management.

 Dental hygienists are oral health providers working together with a dentist to provide preventive and routine care.
 Since each state has its own specific regulations regarding the responsibilities of dental hygienists, the range of services performed varies from state to state.
 As of May 2018, the Bureau of Labor Statistics reports approximately 215,000 dental hygienists working in the U.S.